awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-tagging.md

 ### Delete Tags Using the AWS CLI<a name="delete-tag-aws-cli"></a>

-Use the [delete\-tags](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/delete-tags.html) command to delete a tag\.
-For example, the following command deletes a tag with a key of "environment"\.
+Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/delete-tags.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/delete-tags.html) command to delete a tag\.
+For example, the following command deletes a tag with a key of "environment\."

 ```
 aws autoscaling delete-tags --tags "ResourceId=my-asg,ResourceType=auto-scaling-group,Key=environment"
 ```

-Notice that you must specify the tag key, but you don't need to specify the value\.
+You must specify the tag key, but you don't have to specify the value\.
 If you specify a value and the value is incorrect, the tag is not deleted\.